LorenzoBaggi/book-vault/readMe.md

 - *What is Life?* – Erwin Schrödinger
 - *The Order of Time* – Carlo Rovelli
 - *Understanding Physics* – Isaac Asimov
+- *What is Life?
+The Physical Aspect of the Living Cell* – Erwin Schrödinger
+- *Physics and Philosophy: The Revolution in Modern Science* – Werner Heisenberg